Should I Hire a Professional Headshot Photographer or Just Take a Selfie?

 Keep your background simple.
 White, light grey, or dark grey all work well.
 You can pick up a large matte board from a craft store for a few dollars.
 A white board will fall off to a soft grey depending on the distance behind you, which works beautifully for most skin tones.

 Make sure your clothes are ironed and fit well.
 If a shirt collar is too loose or gaping, roll a piece of paper towel and tuck it behind your neck to close the gap.
 It sounds ridiculous and it works perfectly.
+For a full wardrobe breakdown by industry, read What to Wear to Your Headshot Session

 Use a phone tripod and set your timer.
 Lock the autofocus on your face.
-Adjust the exposure until the light looks good — you want a subtle highlight on your forehead and nose with light catching your eyes.
+Adjust the exposure until the light looks good, you want a subtle highlight on your forehead and nose with light catching your eyes.
 Eyes with no light in them look flat and disconnected.

 Ladies, get your hair off your shoulders.
 Hair sprawling across your chest and arms in a headshot looks messy and distracts from your face.
 Pull it back or off to one side.